-Anshelevich et al. [2] introduced network design games and obtained a bound of $O(\log n)$ on the PoS in directed networks with arbitrary source-sink pairs.
-While this is tight for directed networks, they left determining tighter bounds on the PoS in undirected networks as an open question.
-Subsequent work has focused on the case of all agents sharing a common sink (called multicast games) and its restricted subclass where every vertex has an agent residing at it (called broadcast games).
-These problems are natural analogs of the Steiner tree and minimum spanning tree (MST) problems in a game-theoretic setting.
-For broadcast games, Fiat et al. [13] improved the PoS bound to $O(\log \log n)$, which was subsequently improved to $O(\log \log \log n)$ by Lee and Ligett [15], and ultimately to O(1) by Bilò, Flamminni, and Moscardelli [5].
-For multicast games, however, progress has been much slower, and the only improvement over the $O(\log n)$ result of Anshelevich et al. is a bound of $O(\log n/\log\log n)$ due to Li [16].
+to $O(\log \log \log n)$ by Lee and Ligett [15], and ultimately to O(1) by Bilò, Flamminni, and Moscardelli [5].
+For multicast games, however, progress has been much slower, and the only improvement over the $O(\log n)$ result of Anshelevich et al. is a bound of $O(\log n / \log \log n)$ due to Li [16].
 In contrast, the best known lower bounds on the PoS of both broadcast and multicast games are small constants [4].
-As a result, determining the PoS of multicast games has become a compelling open question in the area of network games.
+Determining the PoS of multicast games has become one of the most compelling open questions in the area of network games.

 In this paper, we achieve progress toward answering this question.
 In the multicast setting, a vertex is said to be a terminal if it has an agent on it, else it is called a nonterminal.
 Note that in the broadcast problem, there are no nonterminals and all the edges are between terminal vertices.
 In this paper, we consider multicast games in quasi-bipartite graphs: all edges are either between two terminals, or between a nonterminal and a terminal.
 (That is, there is no edge with both nonterminal endpoints.)
-This is a natural setting of intermediate generality between broadcast and multicast games.
-Moreover, quasi-bipartite graphs have been widely studied for the Steiner tree problem (see, e.g., [17,18,7,6]) and has provided insights for the problem on general graphs.
+This represents a natural setting of intermediate generality between broadcast and multicast games.
+Moreover, quasi-bipartite graphs have been widely studied for the Steiner tree problem (see, e.g., [17, 18, 7, 6]) and has provided insights for the problem on general graphs.
 Our main result is an O(1) bound on the PoS of multicast games in quasi-bipartite graphs.